 Since Facebook relaunched as Meta, there’s been lots of discussion about Facebook Metaverse marketing strategies.
 The Metaverse is a rapidly growing trend that will impact all aspects of culture, entertainment, and marketing.
 It is even more significant than Facebook.
 Whether you’re an online marketer or business owner, you should be informed of what’s going on in this dynamic industry.

 Technology evolves and changes at a breakneck speed.
 Today, we are experiencing innovations that were previously inconceivable.
 As virtual reality (VR) and forms of augmented reality (AR) become part of our everyday lives, metaverses are becoming increasingly prevalent on the internet.
-In fact, more than 85 million consumers are estimated to engage in at least one AR or VR experience per month by the end of this year.
+In fact, experts estimate that more than 85 million consumers will engage in at least one AR or VR experience per month by the end of this year.
 While the Metaverse isn’t entirely what science fiction has depicted it to be, it offers limitless utility as a new computing platform.

 What is the Metaverse?

 The Metaverse is a concept that is difficult to articulate precisely because it is so fresh.
 The term originates from Snow Crash, a science fiction novel that was published in 1992.
 However, it has only recently been thoughtfully considered as the next phase of the internet.
 Facebook’s recent rebranding as Meta shows how popular this concept has grown.
-It’s vital to keep in mind, though, that Facebook does not own the Metaverse; it’s simply the largest business involved in the Metaverse thus far.
+It’s vital to keep in mind, though, that Facebook does not own the Metaverse.
+Rather, Facebook is simply the largest business involved in the Metaverse thus far.

 As previously stated, the Metaverse refers to highly immersive online experiences such as virtual reality (VR), augmented reality (AR), and interactive video.
 It essentially takes the online experience to the next level by constructing an entire world where people can socialize, conduct business, and enjoy immersive entertainment.
 The most critical aspects of the Metaverse include gaming, virtual property, and NFTs.